JordanADavies/MealPlanner/README.md

 # meal_planner

-Meal planner app using BLoc, Provider and RxDart.
+Meal planner app using BLoC, Provider and RxDart.
 Includes Unit and Widget tests.